amanmdest/amanmdest/readme.md

 # Hello there!
 I'm Aman, aka manzí!
 - Mostly BackEnd development, and some FrontEnd.
-- Ambition to be of great assistance to the community and make valuable products!
 - ADS Anhanguera Graduated - Brasília, DF
 - Bassist and South America juggler-traveller 🤹
 <details>